Hindu Marriage Act, 1955

 The Hindu Marriage Act's Structure

 India implemented the Hindu Marriage Act in 1955 to protect the rights of Hindu couples entering into marriage.
 Hindu family concerns are the subject of these laws.
-Approved on May 18, 1955, the Hindu Marriage Act is an Act of the Indian Parliament.
+Approved on May 18, 1955, the Hindu Marriage Act is an Act of the Parliament of India.
 As part of the Hindu Code Bills, the Hindu Succession Act, of 1956, the Hindu Minority and Guardianship Act, of 1956, and the Hindu Adoptions and Maintenance Act, of 1956 were all passed at this time.
 Since there are several ways for a man and woman to be married in line with Hindu tradition, the kind of ceremony that has to occur has not been mandated by legislation.

 There are a total of 29 Sections in the Act of 1955, which are organised into six Chapters.
 The Act's given association is shown below: